10 nights. 3 cities. 1 toddler.

 Being that it was summer, I didn’t need bulky clothing so I was able to get our items into one small and one medium sized packing cube.
 Then this was tossed into a bookbag.
 This along with the diaper bag and stroller completed our baggage.

 Additional packing info: I only packed one extra pair of shoes for myself and two for Bailey.
 I did travel with enough baby food for the week and bought a few perishables for the fridge in each city.
 We wore stretch pants and tunics/dresses each time on the plane, as well as sweaters, as these were the bulkiest items.
+This Amazon list has other ideas for what to buy.

 I was asked often by those on the plane if I’d like assistance and if time permitted, I allowed it…but as noted by many I really had it down to a science.
 Strap the baby to my body, put a backpack on each shoulder, and check all the baby items!
 Let me also add Bailey slept for long periods of time on most of the flights, THANK GOD!